 A picture is worth a thousand words.

-Students will use this opportunity to share the stories of where they call home.
-They will use their iPads to take a photo of the spaces around them and think about what stories those images tell others about their life leading up to the journey to NKU.
-What has life been like during the summer of 2020?
-What leads you to your journey to NKU?
+For our first activity, we asked students to tell your story of who they are and from where they came from.
+Students used their iPad to take a photo of the spaces around them thinking about what stories those images tell about their lives leading up to the journey to NKU.

 On the evening of Wednesday, August 19th at 7:30pm, students, faculty, and staff will meet together via Zoom to share their stories and meet one another as their journey at NKU begins in earnest.